 All of that was probably just a hazy memory at the time I pulled that book off that shelf, though, and certainly not anything that anyone too young to have seen That Was The Week That Was should have had any awareness of.
 So all in all it’s hardly surprising that the lady serving me looked back from the cover to my face several times, and watched with some alarm and suspicion as I left the shop.
 Many years later, in that very same shop, I handed over a frankly comparatively ludicrous amount of money for an elusive Dudley Moore album.
 Perhaps she just knew where I was headed.

-You can find a longer version of this article, with plenty more about my adventures in charity shop archive scouring (and how badly the shops generally stank), in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an extended version of I’ve Heard Of Politics, But This Is Ridiculous, with much more about my adventures in charity shop scouring – not to mention how badly the shops generally stank – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

 © Tim Worthington.